ecnrobertson/How-To-Be-A-Grad-Student/data_organization/How_To_Organize_Data.md

 There are some overarching ground rules to keep in mind before starting a project or considering file structure methods.
 They are:

-1. Do not modify your raw data manually, or even better, at all.\
-    (Don’t give in to the temptation of opening a raw dataset in Excel and changing values.)
+1. Do not modify your raw data manually, or even better, at all (Basically, don’t give in to the temptation of opening a raw dataset in Excel and changing values.)

 2. Data manipulation should work like a conveyer belt: it stops at checkpoints.
 E.g., it gets modified/cleaned/analyzed, and then it moves on.

-3. Code of different quality (scratch work vs. compiled binaries) should be separated.
+3. Code of different quality (scratch work vs. final working code) should be separated.

 4. Always have collaborators in mind, even if there is a 0% chance of getting collaborators.
 Work towards shareable code.
 Have public awareness.
 In a way, imagine if your code were to be released on GitHub *right now*.

 5. Use relative file paths, not absolute paths, to facilitate shareability.
+(Theoretically, someone can download your working folder and navigate without changing many, if any, paths)

 6.  **Consistency (within your project) is key.**